anti-opioid meds - detox - medication-assisted detox - medication - opioid addiction - opioid detox

-Anti-Opioid Meds: Medical Detox
+Anti-Opioid Meds in Medical Detox

 Opioids are a class of drugs that include both prescription painkillers like Vicodin, Percocet, OxyContin, Opana, etc., illicit drugs like heroin and synthetics like Fentanyl.
 Opioids are “downers” which means that they are more or less relaxants.
 Opioid prescription medications have a very high abuse potential.
 Common prescription opioids include sub-categories like Codeine, Hydrocodone, Oxycodone, and Morphine.
 Opioids are highly addictive.